What are diplomatic competencies for the AI era?

 Preparing for the AI era

-AI is already changing diplomacy, and we need to be ready.
-How can we help today’s diplomats learn the new skills they need?
+As AI is already changing diplomacy, the need for preparing diplomats is very urgent.
+How can we help today’s diplomats learn the new AI competencies they need?
 How do we train the next generation of diplomats?
 And how can we create environments that help diplomats use their talents, knowledge, and skills effectively?
-These are important questions as we move forward and ensure diplomacy continues to work well in a world shaped by AI.

 The conversation about the competencies diplomats need for the AI era is just beginning.
-By embracing these changes, we can make diplomacy stronger and ready for the future.
+By addressing AI transformation of diplomacy properly, we can make diplomacy stronger and ready for future challenges.

 0 replies